 Stuff for meat.

-And there’s other stuff, too, but I would bet that cooking items marketed for Mother’s Day would look significantly different.Lisa Wade is a professor of sociology at Occidental College.
+And there’s other stuff, too, but I would bet that cooking items marketed for Mother’s Day would look significantly different.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.